subodh-thallada/subodh-thallada/README.md

 🌐 I'm passionate about building impactful tech at the intersection of software and hardware

-🤝 I'm always open to collaborating on exciting projects and learning from innovative minds
+🤝 I'm always open to collaborating on exciting projects and learning from cool people

 You can reach me at subodhthallada@gmail.com, or through my socials!